berrym/simple_extract/README.md

     * Added a command line switch to silence archive downloads
 * 0.1.6
     * Stop splitting text at common extensions
+* 0.1.7
+    * Split archive paths only at valid extensions

 ## License